9kaisu9/RatePal/docs/database/schema_explanation.md

 With NativeWind styling and Moti animations, the app provides:

-- Glassmorphic card designs for lists and entries
+- Modern card designs for lists and entries
 - Fluid micro-animations for rating components
 - Dark mode first design with high contrast
 - Smooth transitions between screens